 E-wallet Vs Credit Card Vs Debit Card - What’s The Difference?

-Instead of borrowing money, transactions made from a debit card will be directly withdrawn from your bank account.
+- Transactions made with a debit card are deducted directly from your bank account.

-To spend on e-wallets, you’ll need to add money into your digital wallet first, either through direct transfer from your bank account or via a credit/debit card.
+- You need to add money to your e-wallet first before you can spend it.
+This can be done through direct transfer from your bank account or via a credit/debit card.